 Gardenboss.org is reader-supported.
 That means as an Amazon Associate we may earn a small commission from qualifying purchases (at absolutely no extra cost to you).

 Blackberries and raspberries are a couple of the tastiest berry types anywhere in the world.
-Often used in pies, muffins, and other yummy deserts, these berries are also delicious eaten raw.
+Often used in pies, muffins, and other yummy desserts, these berries are also deliciously eaten raw.

-Planting, growing, and harvesting blackberries and raspberries saves you money and ensures that your fruits won’t be tainted by unkown pesticides and other harmful chemicals.
+Planting, growing, and harvesting blackberries and raspberries save you money and ensure that your fruits won’t be tainted by unknown pesticides and other harmful chemicals.